DIAGNijmegen/website-content/content/pages/vacancies/phd-vacancy-endoaid2.md

 When tumor is detected, it requires assessment of tumor grade, histological type and classification at molecular level, which are required for risk stratification and treatment planning.
 Some of these techniques are expensive and often not beneficial in low-risk EC.
 Recently, we developed ENDOmetrial biopsy Artificial Intelligence assisted Diagnosis (ENDO-AID), a proof-of-concept artificial intelligence algorithm that differentiates between benign and (pre)malignant histology, to aid pathologists and gynecologists in endometrial pathology diagnosis and treatment.

 You will join a multidisciplinary team of AI experts, pathologists and gynecologists working across JBZ and Radboudumc, in a research project funded by the [Junior Researcher Grant](https://www.radboudumc.nl/en/research/news/news-items-by-our-research-institute/2025/three-grants-for-junior-researchers-radboudumc-academic-medical-network) joint initiative to address the aforementioned gaps.
-In this project, you will build novel AI models for automated detection, diagnosis and grading of endometrial pathology biopsies, focusing on the following objectives:
-* Build and curate a large multi-centric (digital) collection of endometrial biopsies, including clinical, molecular and follow-up data.
-* Build ENDO-AID 2.0 to:
-  - Differentiate between benign and (pre)malignant histology when trained with larger multi-centric data, compared to the previous ENDO-AID model.
-  - Recognize tumor grade and histological type
-  - Predict oncological outcome such as patient survival.
-  - Predict molecular subtype.
-  - Validate the updated model in external international cohorts.
+In this project, you will build novel AI models for automated detection, diagnosis and grading of endometrial pathology biopsies, focusing on the following objectives: 1) Build and curate a large multi-centric (digital) collection of endometrial biopsies, including clinical, molecular and follow-up data.
+2) Build ENDO-AID 2.0 to: a) Differentiate between benign and (pre)malignant histology when trained with larger multi-centric data, compared to the previous ENDO-AID model. b) Recognize tumor grade and histological type. c) Predict oncological outcome such as patient survival. d) Predict molecular subtype. e) Validate the updated model in external international cohorts.

 ## Tasks and responsibilities
 * Work with weakly- and self-supervised learning techniques to build AI models for detection and classification of endometrial biopsies with large-scale training data.